 • Single/isolated instance(s) of errors or omissions in the verification details on the plan.

-- Numerous instances of errors or omissions in the verification details on the plan. - Single instance in a plan with multiple preventive controls where verification details have not been noted.
+- Numerous instances of errors or omissions in the verification details on the plan - Single instance in a plan with multiple CCPs where verification details have not been noted.

-• No verification plans have been developed for any preventive controls.
+• No verification plans have been developed for any CCP.